derekriemer/nvda-notepadPlusPlus/readme.md

 * the line number
 * the column number I.E. how far into the line you are.
-* the selection size, (number of characters horizontally selected, followed by a | symbol, followed by the number of characters vertically selected, which would make a rectangle.
+* the selection size, (number of characters horizontally selected, followed by  the number of characters vertically selected, which would make a rectangle.
+This info is only reported if relevant.

 ### Support for the previous/next find feature.